The Long-Lasting Intimacy of Strangers

 This exhibition features a trilogy of video works by Mexican artist Edgardo Aragón that explores the growing violence and narcotraffiicking in Mexico’s rural regions.
 From

 Galería Perdida: La Carne de Burro no es Transparente utilizes a multi-disciplinary approach in the artistic process.
-Their cooperative employs a variety of media including
+Their cooperative employs a variety of media including films,

 Los Angeles-based artist, educator, and curator John Souza has produced a significant body of artwork over his 30-year career.
 This exhibition draws attention to this